GreenWaves-Technologies/cifar10_quant_import/README.md

 ## Training

-In the cifar10_training.ipynb notebook you can find the training script.
+In the *cifar10_training.ipynb* notebook you can find the training script, the model is inspired by the open source [Kaggle Project](https://www.kaggle.com/ektasharma/simple-cifar10-cnn-keras-code-with-88-accuracy#A-Simple-Keras-CNN-trained-on-CIFAR-10-dataset-with-over-88%-accuracy-(Without-Data-Augmentation)).
 I used the google colab with GPU enabled, it can be also run on your local machine.

-It produced 2 tflite files:
+It produced 2 .tflite files:

-	- cifar10_model_fp32.tflite
+- ```cifar10_model_fp32.tflite```: Full precision
-	- cifar10_model_uint8.tflite
+- ```cifar10_model_uint8.tflite```: Quantized

 ## Generate nntool project

-With the quantized one you can generate your project.
+With the quantized one you can directly generate your project.
 First source the sdk and open an nntool interactive shell environment:

 ```
 source gap_sdk/sourceme.sh